bcmichael/RNMR-Docs/docs/command/full_command.md

 file to contain the exported data.
 The default file name in the prompt will depend upon the record number, slice and the name of the archive the record is in.
 By default `EXP2D` will store data in the user's foreign directory.

+If an export file has been opened with `OPNEXP` the data will be stored in that file and `EXP2D` will neither use nor prompt for fspec.
+The format must match the format specified in `OPNEXP`.

 Unlike `OPNWRT`, `EXP2D` will create a new version of the output file if there already exists a file in the current directory with the name entered by the user.